This page contain affiliate links. Please refer to my Disclosures Page for more details.

 - Empty the tubs of cream cheese into a mixing bowl and whip until smooth.

 - Add the caster sugar and whisk until light and fully combined.

-- Spoon into the cheese mixture into the cake tin and place on a baking sheet in the oven.
+- Spoon the cheese mixture into the cake tin over the still warm biscuit base and place on a baking sheet in the oven.

-- Using a dishcloth or oven gloves to wedge the door open, leave the cheesecake in the oven for 30-60mins, this slow cooling process prevents cracking (don't worry if some appeared during cooking, they'll sort themselves out).
-The middle will sink and the cheesecake will have continued to colour a little.
+- Using a dishcloth or oven gloves to wedge the door open, leave the cheesecake in the oven for as long as it takes for the oven to cool to body temperature (about an hour), this slow cooling process prevents cracking.NOTE: don't worry if cracks appeared during cooking, they'll sort themselves out.
+The middle will sink ever so slightly and the cheesecake will continue to colour a little.

-- Once the cake tin is cool enough to touch, remove from the oven and transfer to the fridge to chill for at least an hour.
+- Once the cake tin is cool enough to touch, remove from the oven and transfer to the fridge to chill for about an hour.